 Originating in China, Chinese Medicine, or more commonly known as Traditional Chinese Medicine (TCM) is an ancient practice and belief that parts of the human body are interrelated and connected to the environment around them.
-One of the main aspects of TCM practitioners that sets them apart from modern day medicine practitioners, is that TCM takes a holistic approach to healthcare, and look for imbalances and disharmonies that are the underlying cause of an illness.
+One of the main aspects of Chinese Medicine in Bethesda practitioners that sets them apart from modern day medicine practitioners, is that TCM takes a holistic approach to healthcare, and look for imbalances and disharmonies that are the underlying cause of an illness.
 With this approach, the practitioner is looking at the whole picture to treat the patient, and not just the illness.

 What is the history of TCM?

 TCM originated in China over 4,000 years ago from Taoist beliefs.
 Today’s TCM has been refined and adapted, but many aspects and practices of TCM are still performed the same that they have been for thousands of years.
 Because of its deep roots in Chinese culture, TCM has always played an integral part in Chinese healthcare.
-In the past few decades, TCM has grown in popularity in the Western world, with practices such as, acupuncture, T’ai Chi, and herbal treatments being used in many health centers.
+In the past few decades, TCM has grown in popularity in the Western world, with practices such as, acupuncture, T’ai Chi, and Chinese herbal medicine treatments being used in many health centers.
 Additionally, many scientific studies have found that various TCM practices show promising health benefits for patients.

 What is Qi?